CloudBase Resources Migration Guide

 Overview

-CloudBase currently does not support one-click migration.
-You need to manually migrate data and configurations module by module.
+CloudBase currently does not support one-click migration functionality.
+Data and configurations need to be manually migrated module by module.
 The migration process involves the following modules:

 - Document Database: Data models, collection data